HMS Sovereign of the Seas - Bashing DeAgostini Beyond Believable Boundaries

 Kurt

 Got seriously bored today and did some more hull filling with wood filler, trying to get the curves just the way I want them.
-Each time you hold the hull up to the light, you see more flat sport to fill and curves to even out.
+Each time you hold the hull up to the light, you see more flat spots to fill and curves to even out.
 After several iterations, the shape comes out perfect.
 I spent hours previously on the hull on La Couronne and the final results were fantastic.
 A shortcut here follows you to the end.
 The first planking layer will average out and hills and valleys I may have missed and provide a better view of the left-right symmetry later.

 123 Some More Hull Wood Filling.jpg